vipertecpro/laravelcdn6/readme.md

 ),
 ```

-*If you are using Laravel 5.5, there is no need to register the service provider as this package is automatically discovered.*
+*If you are using Laravel6 5.5, there is no need to register the service provider as this package is automatically discovered.*

 Publish the package config file: